MileHacker Logo

 Knoxville, TN

 A larger city approximately 1 hour west of Gatlinburg.
-Knoxville is home to the University of Tennessee, a revitalized historic downtown, a diverse dining scene, and cultural attractions.
+Knoxville is location of the Educational institution of Tennessee, a revitalized historic downtown, a diverse dining scene, and cultural attractions.

 A full day (6-8 hours minimum) allows for downtown exploration, a museum visit, and a meal.
 Drive via I-40 West from Sevierville/Pigeon Forge.
-Independent travel is easy; city navigation is clear.
+Independent travel is easy; getting around the urban area is clear.

 Suggested Itineraries